rainerhahnekamp/sneakythrow/documentation/Roadmap.md

 ### Version 1.1
+* Do not wrap exception, but rethrow it.
+Issue #1

+### Version 1.2
 * Support for Java 9 modules

-### Version 1.2
+### Version 1.3
-* Configurable Exception Handler
+* improve how to run code with returning void